MicrosoftDocs/sql-docs/docs/ssms/quickstarts/ssms-connect-query-azure-sql.md

 [!INCLUDE [asdb](../../includes/applies-to-version/asdb.md)]

-Get started with SQL Server by using SQL Server Management Studio (SSMS) to connect to an Azure SQL database.
+Get started using SQL Server Management Studio (SSMS) to connect to your Azure SQL Database and run some Transact-SQL (T-SQL) commands.

 The article demonstrates how to follow the below steps: